collective-soundworks/soundworks/README.md

       }
     }

-    // no player index available
+    // no client index available
     client.receive('checkin:unavailable', () => {
       this.setCenteredViewContent("<p>Sorry, we cannot accept more connections at the moment, please try again later.</p>");
     });